Preliminary Trends Announcement: National Office Market

 Statistics by Metro

-Rent growth was also weak in the quarter as only three metros saw an increase in effective rent of 1.0% or more: Tampa-St. Petersburg, Colorado Springs, and Sacramento.
-Twelve metros posted an effective rent decline in the quarter including Milwaukee, Chattanooga, Syracuse, Columbus, and Tucson.
+Rent growth was weaker in most metros as only 10 saw an increase in effective rent of 1.0% or more, led by Los Angeles, San Francisco, Seattle, Austin and San Diego that had rent growth of 1.2% to 1.5%in the third quarter.
+Only three metros posted an effective rent decline in the quarter including Hartford, Omaha, and Dayton.

 Note: Preliminary trends are subject to revision.